 Focusing on teaching, scholarship, and service, the online DBA program not only mirrors the performance criteria for faculty in higher education, but also ultimately prepares you to make important contributions within the academic and professional business communities.

-Admission Criteria for the Doctor of Business Administration Program are as follows:
+Admission Criteria for the Doctor of Business Administration Program

 - Completion of an MBA degree from an acceptable accredited institution.

 - Completion of an undergraduate degree in business and a master's degree in a business field (such as organizational leadership, management, or human resources) from an acceptable accredited institution.
 The College Dean makes the final decision regarding accepted fields of study for admission to the program.